victoria-lokteva/Performance-Monitoring-of-Object-Detection/README.md

 * **Average (Mean) Pooling**

 Average pooling calculates the mean of pixel values of the input matrix.
 This operation smooths out the image and has a blurring effect retaining the average values of features.
+Therefore, average pooling sometimes can not identify sharp features.
-However, average pooling might not be able to extract important features because it tries to take everything into account.
+It also might not be able to extract important features because it tries to take everything into account.
 Unlike max pooling, it is irrespective of background.

 * **Statistical Pooling**